-Revenue from Awards.
-We have recognized approximately \$2,440,000 and \$1,911,000 of revenue from awards in the years ended December 31, 2017 and December 31, 2016, respectively, related to the funding from the 2015 CFFT Award.
-We have received a total of \$5 million in payments since the inception of the 2015 CFFT Award as outlined below.
+The amounts recognized in 2017 were related to the 2015 CFFT Award.
 The payments received under the 2015 CFFT Award were recorded as deferred revenue when the triggering event to receive those amounts occurred and were amortized on a straight-line basis over the expected duration of the remaining performance period under the 2015 CFFT Award, which concluded in the third quarter of 2017.
+We received a total of \$5 million in payments under the 2015 CFFT Award since its inception.
+Revenue was recognized for the 2015 CFFT Award under ASC 605 during 2017.